-Observed flow datafiles are contained along with other WRSM2000 data I these folders.
+Observed flow datafiles are contained along with other WRSM2000 data in the "Data/WRSM2000 Network Model Data" sub-folder as well as the latest "Patched observed streamflow" sub-folder.
 The names of the observed flow datafiles are to be found on the network diagrams which can be viewed from within WRSM2000 (View| Network Diagram menu).
-These datafiles generally have the extension ".OBS"

-but may also have ".MRP" or ".MRR").
-These datafiles may have been patched or be in an unpatched form.
+These datafiles generally have the extension ".OBS" but may also have ".MRP" or ".MRR").
+These datafiles may have been patched or be in an un-patched form.
 A typical example is given below.